samiux/samiux.github.io/low_latency.md

 Linux kernel version 6.1.x or above can be configured to low latency kernel.
 Ubuntu 22.04 comes with 6.8.x kernel while Debian 12.5 comes with 6.1.x kernel.

-A fully preemptible kernel is most suitable for low-latency workloads, such as gaming, live streaming, multimedia and etc.
+"A fully preemptible kernel is most suitable for low-latency workloads, such as gaming, live streaming, multimedia and etc."

-Typical server of high performance computing workloads may be prefer a less responsive kernel with fewer interruptions, yet capable of sustaining higher computational performance.
-In such a scenario, voluntary preemption may be preferred.
+"Typical server of high performance computing workloads may be prefer a less responsive kernel with fewer interruptions, yet capable of sustaining higher computational performance.
+In such a scenario, voluntary preemption may be preferred."

 However, Intrusion Detection and Prevention System (IDPS) is suitable for fully preemptible kernel in my own opinion.